nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

   * ``CONFIG_STATUS_INDEX_PEERS`` - Request Recipient ID re-evaluation.
     Response to this request returns no data.
-    When performed device will map each connected Bluetooth® LE Peripheral to an integer.
+    When performed, the device will map each connected Bluetooth® LE Peripheral to an integer.
   * ``CONFIG_STATUS_GET_PEER`` - Obtain Recipient ID of Bluetooth® LE Peripheral.
     Response to this request contains the following information: